 We have entered into Severance Agreements with all of our named executive officers.
 Severance Agreements help us attract and retain key talent and also provide important protections to us by discouraging our key executives from competing with us or soliciting our customers or employees for a specified period of time following termination.
 The Severance Agreements provide our named executive officers with benefits upon the involuntary termination of their employment other than for wrongful behavior or misconduct.
 The Severance Agreements also contain change in control benefits for these officers to help keep them focused on their work responsibilities during the uncertainty that accompanies a potential change in control and provide benefits for a period of time after a change in control transaction.
 We determined the levels of severance provided to these officers under the Severance Agreements by reference to market studies conducted prior to entering into the first Severance Agreements in connection with our becoming an independent public company.
-We believe the levels of benefits offered by the Severance Agreements is described below under "Potential Payments upon Termination or Change in Control."
+We believe the levels of benefits offered by the Severance Agreements are appropriate and competitive.
+Compensation that could potentially be paid to our named executive officers pursuant to the Severance Agreements is described below under "Potential Payments upon Termination or Change in Control."
 Each agreement continues in effect unless we give at least 18 months' prior written notice that the agreement will not be renewed.
 In addition, if a change in control occurs during the term of the agreement, the agreement will automatically continue for two years after the end of the month in which the change in control occurs.